-[Keywords] Genomic Medicine, Precision Medicine, Tumor microenvironment, Deep learning, Trans-omics
+[Keywords] Genomic medicine, Precision medicine, Tumor microenvironment, Deep learning, Mathematical simulation, Quantum computing

 Understand Life Phenomena and Diseases with Advanced Mathematical Science and Molecular Observation Technology